-What defines a Mabel’s Mentee?
+What defines a Mentee?

-A Mabel’s Mentee is:
+A Mentee is:

-Communicative: Communicates clearly and as often as established with her mentor.
-Does not hesitate to ask questions, listening and responding to her mentor’s questions and shared professional experiences.
+Communicative: Communicates clearly and as often as established with her Mentor.
+Does not hesitate to ask questions, listening and responding to her Mentor’s questions and shared professional experiences.

 Open-Minded: Positively embraces her mentoring relationship, understanding each experience offers unique value.

-Examples of mentees:
+Examples of Mentees:

-- • Alumnae applying to graduate school or searching for jobs
+- Alumnae applying to graduate school or searching for jobs

-- • Mid-career alumnae
+- Mid-career alumnae

-- • New-to-management alumnae
+- New-to-management alumnae

-- • Alumnae entering executive leadership
+- Alumnae entering executive leadership

-- • Alumnae re-entering the workforce
+- Alumnae re-entering the workforce

-- • Alumnae who wish to make a career change
+- Alumnae who wish to make a career change

-- • Alumnae seeking entrepreneurial pursuits
+- Alumnae seeking entrepreneurial pursuit

-- • Alumnae approaching retirement
+- Alumnae approaching retirement

-What to expect:
+What to Expect:

 Tips for making the most out of your mentoring experience:

-- • Be honest and straightforward with your mentor.
+- Be honest and straightforward with your mentor.
 She cannot help you if you do not communicate honestly and

-- • Remember, you own your development, your mentor doesn’t.
+- Remember, you own your development, your mentor doesn’t.
 Which is why it is up to you to provide

-- • Be an active listener.
+- Be an active listener.
 Actively communicate with your mentor.
 If you have questions, ask.

 - Ask for feedback early on in your relationship, and throughout your relationship, to better establish a

 What to look for in a mentor: